Acadia University: History

-In 1966, the Baptist denomination relinquished direct control over the university.
+In 1966, it terminated its affiliation with the Canadian Baptists of Atlantic Canada (Canadian Baptist Ministries).
 The denomination maintains nine seats on the university's Board of Governors.

 Acadia is a laureate of Washington's Smithsonian Institution and a part of the permanent research collection of the National Museum of American History.
-Acadia is also the only Canadian University selected for inclusion in the Education and Academia category if the Computerworld Smithsonian Award.
+Acadia is also the only Canadian university selected for inclusion in the Education and Academia category of the Computerworld Smithsonian Award.

 Faculty strikes

 Acadia University's Board of Governors and members of the Acadia University Faculty Association (AUFA) have ratified a new collective agreement covering the period 1 July 2010 to 30 June 2014.
 The faculty of Acadia University have been on strike three times in the history of the institution.
 The first was 24 February to 12 March 2004.
 The second was 15 October to 5 November 2007.
 The second strike was resolved after the province's labour minister, Mark Parent, appointed a mediator, on 1 November, to facilitate an agreement.
 The third strike began on 1 February 2022 and ended 1 March 2022 with both sides agreeing to binding arbitration.